reactmultimodalchallenge/baseline_react2024/README.md

 <p>

 **Challenge Data Description:**
 - The REACT 2024 Multimodal Challenge Dataset is a compilation of recordings from the following two publicly available datasets for studying dyadic interactions: [NOXI](https://dl.acm.org/doi/10.1145/3136755.3136780) and [RECOLA](https://ieeexplore.ieee.org/document/6553805).
-[UDIVA](https://www.computer.org/csdl/proceedings-article/wacvw/2021/196700a001/1sZ3sn1GBxe) was not part of the challenge, but we provide it in case participants want to explore it as well.
+Although [UDIVA](https://www.computer.org/csdl/proceedings-article/wacvw/2021/196700a001/1sZ3sn1GBxe) was not part of the challenge, we will share it with you if you specifically request it.

 - Participants can apply for the data at our [Homepage](https://sites.google.com/cam.ac.uk/react2024).